What Can I Give My Dog For Pain After Shots?

 How to tell if my dog is in pain after shots

 Dogs are great at hiding pain until the problem is serious.
-This is a natural instinct passed down from their wild ancestors as a way of avoiding predators.
+This is an instinct passed down from their wild ancestors as a way of avoiding predators.

 There are a few tell-tale signs that your dog may be in pain: